Ecwid/ecwid-api-docs/includes/_authentication.md

-read_store_profile | Get store name and general settings, get store admin email, get updates statistics etc. *Requested in all cases even if not specified* update_store_profile | Set taxes, update invoice logo, change Starter Site domain, close store for maintenance etc. read_catalog | Search products, get product options/variations etc. Also allows to receive push updates (webhooks) about changes in store products. update_catalog | Update product prices, upload images and e-goods, modify product attributes etc. create_catalog | Create new products read_orders | Get sales for a given period, retrieve order details etc. Also allows to receive push updates (webhooks) about changes in store orders. update_orders | Change order totals, switch order status, cancel orders etc. Requires `read_orders` scope to function create_orders | Place a new order in the store read_customers | Search customers or retrieve some particular customer data update_customers | Change customer profile data, add items to the customer address book etc. create_customers | Add a new customer to the store's Customers list read_discount_coupons | Get the list of discount coupons or retrieve some particular coupon details update_discount_coupons | Change the coupon expiration date or limit its number of use, update coupon code etc. create_discount_coupons | Add a new discount coupon customize_storefront | Attach a custom JS/CSS to the storefront on the fly to modify its look and feel (see [Customizing storefront](#customize-storefront)) add_to_cp | Add a new tab to merchant control panel (see [Embedding apps](#embedded-apps))
+read_store_profile | Get store name and general settings, get store admin email, get updates statistics etc. *Requested in all cases even if not specified* update_store_profile | Set taxes, update invoice logo, change Starter Site domain, close store for maintenance etc. read_catalog | Search products, get product options/variations etc. Also allows to receive push updates (webhooks) about changes in store products. update_catalog | Update product prices, upload images and e-goods, modify product attributes, delete products and categories, etc. create_catalog | Create new products read_orders | Get sales for a given period, retrieve order details etc. Also allows to receive push updates (webhooks) about changes in store orders. update_orders | Change order totals, switch order status, cancel orders, delete orders, etc. Requires `read_orders` scope to function create_orders | Place a new order in the store read_customers | Search customers or retrieve some particular customer data update_customers | Change customer profile data, add items to the customer address book, delete customers, etc. create_customers | Add a new customer to the store's Customers list read_discount_coupons | Get the list of discount coupons or retrieve some particular coupon details update_discount_coupons | Change the coupon expiration date or limit its number of use, update coupon code, delete coupon codes, etc. create_discount_coupons | Add a new discount coupon customize_storefront | Attach a custom JS/CSS to the storefront on the fly to modify its look and feel (see [Customizing storefront](#customize-storefront)) add_to_cp | Add a new tab to merchant control panel (see [Embedding apps](#embedded-apps))